ltonetwork/mongodb-rest/README.md

 Auth
 ----

-**This feature is currently under development**.
+**Authentication is currently under development**.

-mongodb-rest is setup with a basic token-based auth system, where users will POST to /login with the username and password, the server will verify the password using a secret database, and will hand the user an access token with which they can make api requests.
-This looks something like this:
+mongodb-rest is setup with a basic token-based auth system, where users will POST to /login with the username and password, the server will verify the password using a secret database, and will hand the user an access token they can use to make API requests.

+An authorization token is specified via query parameter as follows:

 ```
-GET /db/collection?query={"name":"Mike"}&token=234d43fdg-34324d-dd-dsdf-f435d
+GET /db/collection?token=234d43fdg-34324d-dd-dsdf-f435d
 ```

-If you want to have authorized api calls, setup the `auth` block inside of config.json.
-It requires at least two fields:
+To enable add `auth` to config.json.
+It is an object that requires at least two fields:

 * usersDBConnection - mongodb uri where we'll store tokens.
 * tokenDBConnection - mongodb uri where we'll find a `users` collection to check usernames and passwords.